 Unusual Options Activity Insight: Pfizer

-Shares of Pfizer (NYSE:PFE) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $43.39.
+On Monday, shares of Pfizer (NYSE:PFE) saw unusual options activity.
+After the option alert, the stock price moved up to $43.95.

 - Sentiment: BULLISH